Maheshkumar-W/AWS_Project/README.md

 By implementing this project, I have gained hands-on experience :
 - In setting up a secure VPC with EC2 instances.
 - Implementing networking and routing techniques.
-- Configuring security groups and IAM roles to ensure proper access control.
+- Configuring security groups and IAM roles to ensure proper access control. \

 This project has helped me to develop a practical understanding of how these AWS services work together to create a secure and scalable infrastructure for my applications.
+🎯 I'm thrilled with the successful implementation of this project and the valuable experience gained. 🎉 ✨